GoncaloMelro/bad-jobs/README.md

 # bad-jobs
-playground to instrument a hangfire
+playground to instrument a hangfire instance in .net

+## docker compose up --build

+## (todo) use cases